Interior Design (ID)

 3381.
 Lighting Systems (3).
 Prerequisites: C or higher in ID 2383, ID majors and minors only.
 Survey of the human factors relating to the luminous environment that support health, safety, comfort, human performance, and aesthetics.
 S.

 3382.
-Period Furnishings I (3).
-Prerequisite: C or higher in ID 2383, Introduction to furniture and interior elements from 16th century through present day.
+Period Furnishings (3).
+Prerequisite: C or higher in ID 2383.
+Introduction to furniture and interior elements from Renaissance through modern periods.
 The evolution of forms, relationships to previous periods, and implications for current and future designs are emphasized.
 Fulfills multicultural requirement.
-F .
+F..

 3385.
 Advanced Design Processes (3).
 Prerequisites: C or higher in ID 3381 and 4383, ID majors only.
 Emphasis on problem formulation, programming, design conceptualization, design development, specifications, schedules, furniture selection, layout and design presentation, ADA, life safety, and building codes.
 S. (Writing Intensive)